ARCHER2-HPC/archer2-fortran-inter/section-1.02/README.md

 3. Action changing the allocation status of the actual argument must occur via the dummy argument.

-Well-written procdures may need to check the allocation status of any allocatable arguments with `allocated()` before action is taken.
+Well-written procedures may need to check the allocation status of any allocatable arguments with `allocated()` before action is taken.

 ### Intent